This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later). The

 NuGet packages can contain

-.props files which will be imported into any MSBuild project that the package is installed into.
+.props files which are imported into any MSBuild project that the package is installed into.
 In NuGet 2.x, this was done by injecting

 <Import> statements into the